PneumaSolutions/rim-manual-mac-old/src/faq.md

 ## General Session Troubleshooting
 ### The target machine to which I am connected doesn't respond properly to keyboard commands that work fine on my keyboard.
 What's going on?
 This could be due to a conflict in keyboard layouts.
 On rare occasions, if a keyboard layout is different enough from your own it may confuse RIM.
 Should that occur, please contact us with a report containing information about the keyboard layout of both machines.
+### After a computer is reimaged and has been reconfigured with the same computer name, is there anything that needs to be done to get RIM up and running again?
+Simply remove the machine from your account, reinstall RIM, then add the machine back into your account.

 ## Pricing and Payments
 ### So, getting help from a person over RIM is totally free, right?